Controlling transport dynamics of confined asymmetric fibers: Results

-In order to obtain a general overview of the dependence of $\theta_s$ and $\alpha_s$ on the fiber geometry, we systematically compute these quantities in the parameter space $\{\ell_a/h$, $\ell_b/h\}$ and visualize the result in a map as shown in Fig.~\ref{fig:equili}.
-For $\ell_a=\ell_b$ (black line in Fig.~\ref{fig:equili}), the fiber is symmetric and is transported with $\theta_s=-45^{\circ}$ along the flow direction, i.e. $\alpha_s=0^{\circ}$.
+In order to obtain a general overview of the dependence of $\theta_s$ and $\alpha_s$ on the fiber geometry, we systematically compute these quantities in the parameter space $\{\ell_a/h$, $\ell_b/h\}$ and visualize the result in a map as shown in Fig.~\ref{fig:equili}. {Due to symmetry and for the sake of compactness, we restrict the space to $\ell_a\leq\ell_b$ and combine the two maps for $\alpha_s$~(top) and $\theta_s$~(bottom) in one.
+The black line corresponds to $\ell_a=\ell_b$, where the} fiber is symmetric and is transported with $\theta_s=-45^{\circ}$ along the flow direction, i.e. $\alpha_s=0^{\circ}$.
 For $\ell_a>\ell_b$ the L fiber is fully asymmetric as long as $\ell_b>h$, and the map of stable orientations $\theta_s$ can be divided into two distinct regions.
 For large values of the aspect ratios $\ell_a/h$ and $\ell_b/h$, the isolines of constant $\theta_s$ approach straight lines i.e. $\theta_s$ depends on the asymmetry ratio $\ell_a/\ell_b$ only and is independent of the fiber height $h$ and thus the fiber aspect ratios.
 In this region, increasing asymmetry ($\ell_a/\ell_b$ decreasing) leads to a decrease of $\theta_s$, as evidenced by the white dots and the corresponding fiber shapes.

 At small values of the aspect ratios ($\leq 10$), the isolines exhibit a different tendency: changing $\ell_a$ or $\ell_b$ while keeping $\ell_a/\ell_b$ constant leads to different values of $\theta_s$, i.e $\theta_s$ depends not only on the fiber asymmetry, but also on the fiber aspect ratios.
 Keeping for example $\ell_b/h$ constant and changing $\ell_a/h$ (red dots in Fig.~\ref{fig:equili}), as we did in the experiments shown in Fig.~\ref{fig:angle_eq_comp_exp_simu}, leads to a non-monotonous evolution of the orientation angle.
 The crossover between these two regimes can be evidenced by following the isoline for $\theta_s=-46^{\circ}$ (black dots and corresponding shapes).
 Along this line, the fiber shape first changes significantly at small fiber arm aspect ratios, but finally reaches an homothetically similar shape at large values of the aspect ratio.